 Obviously, the content strategies will be different for each account and dependent on what your purpose is (or what you market and sell).
 You are going to get creative about what it is you are posting.
 I’ve learned through my own Instagram growth adventures that the trick is to match the content to the audience that you want; therefore, niche-ing, staying on topic, and being attainable and interactive help.

 Lastly – and you should all consider this carefully before you hit your grams hard – is that IT IS a time investment, to say the least.
 If you want the perks, you’ll have to do the work!
 Unfortunately, many won’t be able to make the effort – and therefore those who do stick with it consistently (who build their epic following) truly deserve the credit for the work that they put in.
-And after reading this, if you STILL think that growing a huge following on Instagram is simple and easy… I would compel you to try it for yourself!Opinions expressed here by Contributors are their own.
+And after reading this, if you STILL think that growing a huge following on Instagram is simple and easy… I would compel you to try it for yourself!Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.